davidjb/technicolor-tg799vac-hacks/README.md

 will work for you or suit your needs.
 Test carefully and be prepared that some or all may not work on your device.

+Instructions are currently written for use on a \*nix-style OS but have been successfully also used under Windows as well.
+If you're on Windows, you can can try with the
+Windows Subsystem for Linux](https://docs.microsoft.com/en-us/windows/wsl/install-win10) or simply just do things manually (such as downloading zip files from GitHub instead of cloning and running scripts interactive using PuTTY).

 ## How to

 ### Setup